-WASHINGTON U.S. Defense Secretary Chuck Hagel has expressed regret to an Indian-born college professor for jokingly asking, "you're not a member of the Taliban, are you?" seconds before the professor rose to ask a question.
+WASHINGTON (Reuters) - U.S. Defense Secretary Chuck Hagel has expressed regret to an Indian-born college professor for jokingly asking, “you’re not a member of the Taliban, are you?” seconds before the professor rose to ask a question.

 Hagel’s spokesman said the joke was not directed at anyone in particular, and the defense secretary called the professor, Robin Gandhi, to tell him as much hours after the Wednesday event at the University of Nebraska, where Hagel gave a speech and took questions from the audience.